Zapit-Optostim/zapit-tcp-bridge/README.md

 <br>

 The syntax for Bonsai is different from either Python or Matlab.
 The constructor is called at subscription.
 Calling the `connect` method is done by sending a message with the command byte (the first byte) set to `255`.
 Calling the `close` method is done by sending a message with the command byte set set to `254`.
 Any other values for the command byte will call the `send_receive` method.
-Calling `send_receive` whilst a message is still being handled will result in a error reply being generate (i.e., status byte = -1).
+Calling `send_receive` whilst a message is still being handled will result in a error reply being generate (i.e., status = `-1`).
 The destructor is called when the node is unsubscribed from.

 For a quick demonstration of how the TCP communication works in Bonsai, open the file located at `'zapit-tcp-bridge\Bonsai\Bonsai_Demo'`.
 There should be 4 grouped workflows at the top: `trial_command`, `arg_keys`, `arg_values` and `Variables` (you can ignore this last one).
 Clicking on either of these first three nodes will allow you to select the `trial_command`, `arg_keys`,  and `arg_values`.
 Let's consider a similar example to the one above, with: